covjson/specification/spec.md

 - A LinearRing is an array of 4 or more `[x,y]` arrays where each of `x` and `y` is a coordinate value.
 The first and last `[x,y]` elements are identical.
 - A Polygon is an array of LinearRing arrays.
 For Polygons with multiple rings, the first must be the exterior ring and any others must be interior rings or holes.
 - A Polygon domain object must have the member `"polygon"` where the value is a Polygon.
+- A Polygon domain object may have the member `"t"` where the value is a coordinate value.
-- A Polygon domain object may have the members `"t"` and `"z"` where the value of each is a coordinate value.
+- A Polygon domain object may have the member `"z"` where the value is a coordinate value.
 - The coordinate space of a Polygon domain object is defined by `[[t],[z],[polygon]]`, `[[t],[polygon]]`, `[[z],[polygon]]`, or `[[polygon]]`, depending on which members are defined.
 - Note that the polygon represents a single coordinate within the coordinate space.